tauki/tauki.github.io/_notes/opinion/cloudflare-outage-181125.md

 <details>
   <summary>TL;DR (AI)</summary>
   Cloudflare’s global outage wasn’t caused by one bug; it was a chain reaction.
 A ClickHouse permissions change exposed extra metadata, breaking a query that silently assumed only one database.
 That bad query generated oversized ML feature configs, which were then pushed globally without safeguards.
 Those configs exceeded a hard limit in the proxy’s Bot Management module, triggering a Rust .unwrap() panic and causing widespread 5xx errors.
 The fix involved stopping the bad configs, pushing a safe one, and restarting the proxy fleet.

+<br/><br/>
-***Core lessons:*** make assumptions explicit, validate configs like code, avoid unwrap() in critical paths, and build systems that fail safely.
+<b>Core lessons:</b> make assumptions explicit, validate configs like code, avoid unwrap() in critical paths, and build systems that fail safely.
 Modern outages are rarely one failure, they’re interacting, compounding assumptions breaking at the same time.
 </details>

 ---